-Eric Oxford is located in the Greater Los Angeles Area and is currently accepting work locally, nationally, and abroad.
+Eric Oxford is located in the Greater Los Angeles Area and is currently accepting work locally and nationally.
 If you wish to contact me:

 Huh?
 My story?
 Okay.

 Stop-motion found me by accident.
 I was born and raised in the San Francisco Bay Area, where film has always played a prominent role in my life, and where I honed down my interest to 3D-animation while completing my undergraduate degree at SFSU.
 It was great, however I always felt a bit distant from the content I was creating and constantly wished I could just reach out and touch the character to get it to move the way I wanted it to move in a more immediate and tangible manner.